databricks/terraform-databricks-examples/examples/adb-overwatch/README.md

 ## How to use

 > **Note**
+> In this example, Overwatch is deployed on two different existing Databricks workspaces.
+On the first one a small batch job is deployed and a Delta Live Tables pipeline is deployed on the second one.
 > You can customize this module by adding, deleting or updating the Azure resources to adapt the module to your requirements.

 1. Update the `terraform.tfvars` file with your environment values